General ravings, Potshots

 7. Experience

-I have over 41 years’ experience in Hospitality Sector, as Certified and/or Institutionalized Inmate as well as Visiting Fellow in various public and private Mental Hospitals.
+I have over 41 years’ experience in Hospitality Sector, as I have functioned as Certified and/or Institutionalized Inmate as well as Visiting Fellow in various public and private Mental Hospitals.

 8. Business Address